xsoheilalizadeh/LocalDbStarter/README.md

 # LocalDbStarter

 When you use apps like [JetBrians Rider][1] or others IDE, maybe you want to connect to SQLLocalDb database and in connecting steps, you may encounter with "MSSQLLocalDb stopped" issue.
-By using **LocalDbStarter** you can start ``MSSQLLocalDb`` and then it never stops.
+By using **LocalDbStarter** you can start MSSQLLocalDb and it never stops.
 <br>
 <br>